dpriskorn/riksdagen_sentences/README.md

 Riksdagen has about 600k documents that can be downloaded as open data.
 The size of the resulting database has been estimated to >1TB when the analysis is complete.

+This project is a stepping stone to a larger database of sentences and tokens that we can use to enrich the lexicographic data in Wikidata.

 ## Installation
 Clone the repo